MESAHub/mesa/docs/source/just_a_module.rst

 1. Equation of State
 --------------------

-| Before starting, explore :ref:`Overview of eos module` and :ref:`eos module controls`.
+| Before starting, explore :ref:`eos/overview:Overview of eos module` and :ref:`eos/defaults:eos module controls`.
 | From where you unpacked the zip file

 ::